atefeh-komeyli/atefeh-komeyli/README.md

-- 👋 Hi, I’m Atefe
+- 👋 Hi, I’m Atefeh
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning AI Engineering
 - 💞️ I’m looking to collaborate on OpenSource Project
-- 📫 How to reach me : Atefekomeili91299@gmail.com
+- 📫 How to reach me : Atefehkomeyli123@gmail.com

 <!---
 Atefe-Komeili/Atefe-Komeili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.